LCrawford13/pendulum/README.md

 Pytest is used for testing, just run `poetry run pytest` at the project directory, this will run all unit tests.

+### Updating GUI

+In a terminal go to the project directory/src, the run `pyuic5 -o ui_gui.py gui.ui`.

+### Updating Exectuable

+In a terminal, from the project directory run `poetry run pyinstaller pendulum.spec`.

 ## Contributing

 Contributions aren't excepted at this time.